ruuda/blog/posts/a-type-system-for-rcl-part-3-the-typechecker.md

  * [Part <abbr>II</abbr>: The type system][part2]
  * [Part <abbr>III</abbr>: The typechecker][part3] (this post)

-TODO: Write that we track sourec spans for types and it's helpful.
+TODO: Write that we track source spans for types and it's helpful.
 TODO: Mention that it took me three attempts, functions are tough.

 [part1]: /2024/a-type-system-for-rcl-part-1-introduction